centro/transis/README.md

 ### Model state

-Above we got a glimpse of how Transis tracks the state of a model when its interacting with the mapper - the `Transis.Model#isBusy` prop is set to `true` while a mapper operation is pending and is `false` otherwise.
+Above we got a glimpse of how Transis tracks the state of a model when it's interacting with the mapper - the `Transis.Model#isBusy` prop is set to `true` while a mapper operation is pending and is `false` otherwise.
 In addition to tracking the busy state of a model Transis also tracks the source state.
 The source state is available as the `Transis.Model#sourceState` prop and will always be set